Mohamed-Blgikey/Movies-Time/README.md

 # Movies-Time
-A website that consists of 1 - Login page 2- A page that registers a user 3- Welcome page to display the news of the most popular films  - User data is stored in local storage Movie data is fetched from API
+A website that consists of
+1 - Login page
+2- A page that registers a user
+3- Welcome page to display the news of the most popular films
+- User data is stored in local storage
+-Movie data is fetched from API

 ## Project Notes